Sebobo/jquery.smallipop/README.md

 Feedback
 --------

-Please send me an [email](sebastian@small-improvements.com) with any feedback you have.
+Please send me an [email](sebastian@small-improvements.com) or a tweet @sebobo with any feedback you have.

 This plugin was my first attempt at a custom tooltip, coffeescript and scss, so any ideas for improvement are welcome.